Pomax/are-we-flying/docs/index.md

 My god, we're done! _We're done!!_

-### Testing _Everything_
+### Testing \*Everything\*

 Now, testing this code is rather straight forward in that we just fire up MSFS, put a plan on a runway, create a bit of a flight plan, hit "take off" in the browser, and when we reach the last marker, we click "land" (we could automate that, but that's for another day.
 By you).
 However, since that does not translate well into pictures, let's just capture these tests using the medium of video.

 First, let's do a quick "take-off and landing" at Victoria Airport in the Cessna 310R.
 We'll spawn the plane, click "land" to generate a set of landing waypoints, and then we'll click "take off" to make the plane take off, switch to autopilot, start flying the flight plan, and land itself on the same runway it took off from:

 <iframe width="1000" height="400" src="https://www.youtube.com/embed/jj1JLyk9c1s?si=pTMpkG-Qc1XcZ-I5" frameborder="0" allow="picture-in-picture" allowfullscreen></iframe>

 And since that went pretty well, let's put this to real use: we'll fly the Beaver from [Dingleburn Station](https://dingleburn.co.nz/), on New Zealand's South Island, to [Wānaka](https://en.wikipedia.org/wiki/W%C4%81naka), with auto-takeoff, waypoint navigation, and auto-landing.
-Enjoy a 28 minute trip across some beautiful New Zealand scenery.
+Enjoy a 20 minute trip across some beautiful New Zealand scenery.

-<iframe width="1000" height="400" src="https://www.youtube.com/embed/TtmhvcGgsOo" frameborder="0" allow="picture-in-picture" allowfullscreen></iframe>
+<iframe width="1000" height="400" src="https://www.youtube.com/embed/xIyGfYj66T0" frameborder="0" allow="picture-in-picture" allowfullscreen></iframe>

 # Conclusions